Introduction

 Copy code

-5. Roles should handle check mode correctly
+5. Roles must handle check mode correctly

 - name: Retrieve user password